kechja/Darkily/readme.md

 # Darkily

-Darkily is a starter dark-themed css file aimed at anybody who prefers to look at dark screens.
+Tired of being blasted by white backgrounds on the web?

+Darkily is an easy on the eyes dark-themed style sheet just for you!